Takakkaw Falls

-Takakkaw Falls (/ˈtækəkɔː/; also spelled Takkakaw) is a waterfall located in Yoho National Park, near Field, British Columbia in Canada.
+Takakkaw Falls (/ˈtækəkɔː/; also spelled Takkakaw) is a waterfall in Yoho National Park, near Field, British Columbia, in Canada.
 The falls have a total height of 373 m, making them the second tallest waterfall in Canada.
 The main drop of the waterfall has a height of 254 m.

-"Takakkaw" translates to "magnificent” in Cree.
+Takakkaw means "it is magnificent” in the Cree language.
+Despite the name's Cree origin, indigenous people did not give the falls this name, and the Cree people did not historically inhabit this area.
+Rather, it was suggested as a name by Sir William Cornelius Van Horne, the head of the Canadian Pacific Railway, and officially adopted in 1904.

 The falls are fed by the meltwater of the Daly Glacier, which is part of the Waputik Icefield.
 The glacier keeps the volume of the falls up during the warm summer months, and they are a tourist attraction, particularly in late spring after the heavy snow melts, when the falls are at peak condition.

 Height

 Various sources place the total vertical height of Takakkaw Falls between 302 m and 373 m.

-The waterfall was formerly thought to be the tallest in Canada, but a new survey in 1985 found that it is actually shorter than Della Falls on Vancouver Island.
+The waterfall was formerly thought to be the tallest in Canada, but a survey in 1985 found that it is actually shorter than Della Falls on Vancouver Island.
 The results of that survey also concluded that the main drop of the falls is 254 m high.

-In popular culture

-The Takakkaw Falls were featured in the 1995 film Last of the Dogmen.